mhdatie/MineTwitter/README.md

 ###Confirmation:

 Saying `Yes` launches the program.
-Saying `No` will re-launch the questions.
+Saying `No` re-launches the questions.

 You are **not** allowed to: